 Reading is an absolutely essential skill.
-If you don't know how to read, or struggle with reading, you will find it difficult to do simple tasks like shopping for groceries, find a bus route, and even filling out patient forms at your dentist office (find examples here).
+If you don't know how to read, or struggle with reading, you will find it difficult to do simple tasks like shopping for groceries, find a bus route, and even filling out customer service forms at your window cleaning business (find examples here).
 The good thing is that we have an abundance of reading resources right at our fingertips, so there's really no excuse for letting your skill development slide.
 If you want to learn to read or become a better reader, here are some of the resources that are available to you.

 Learning to read starts at home, but we don't really make the big push toward proficiency until we get to school.
 It's vitally important that you and your kids do all of the reading assignments given in school, as they're designed to improve reading skill levels.
 Even adults can benefit from school by going to night school at the community center or taking an ESL course that will help you adjust to reading in a new language.
 The best part is the public school is free, as are many community based adult literacy programs.

 Most homes are near one library branch or another, and it doesn't cost anything to get a card and borrow materials.
 Libraries don't just have material in English, but also in any other common languages in that area, such as French, Chinese, or even Gaelic.
 In addition to printed books, you'll also find magazines, audio books, e-books, readers, graphic novels, videos, documents, and manuals at various reading levels that you can use to develop your reading proficiency.
 Many libraries also have book clubs and literacy programs available to patrons.